He Yingqin: Rise and fall in KMT

 After that, in an effort to prevent further conflict with Japan, He Yingqin opposed military action against the Japanese, and disarmed Feng Yuxiang's anti-Japanese army.
 However, when the Blue Shirts Society (BSS), the secret organization of the Whampoa Clique of the KMT, and a firm anti-Japanese group fought back with assassination and other violent activities in 1935, the Japanese argued that it was violation of the Tanggu Truce.
-Japanese General Yoshijirō Umezu, who was commander of Japanese troops in Northern China at that time provided He with proof of the BSS activities which had been gathered by the Japanese spy-master Kenji Doihara, and He was forced to sign the He-Umezu Agreement which required that all forces having relations with the BSS inclusive of military police, including KMT regular forces such as 2nd Division and 25th Division be evacuated from Beijing and out of Hebei province.
+Japanese General Yoshijirō Umezu, who was commander of Japanese troops in Northern China at that time provided He with proof of the BSS activities which had been gathered by the Japanese spy-master Kenji Doihara, and He was forced to sign the He-Umezu Agreement, which required that all forces having relations with the BSS, including military police and KMT regular forces such as 2nd Division and the 25th Division, to be evacuated from Beijing and from Hebei Province.

-With both KMT regular and BSS irregular forces out of Northern China, He Yingqin had little room for maneuver with the Japanese.
+With both KMT regular and BSS irregular forces out of Northern China, He had little room for maneuver with the Japanese.
 He returned to Nanjing to resume his job as minister.
 In December 1936, during the Xi'an Incident, Chiang was taken into custody by Zhang Xueliang's army.
 There were disagreements among the KMT leaders on how to handle this situation.
 Chiang's wife Soong Mei-ling was afraid of Chiang being killed and urged peace negotiations.
 However, He strongly supported the need to solve this incident by force and was voted as acting commander to lead the KMT armies to the rescue of Chiang with the support of young and extremist officers of the BSS.
-He also contacted Wang Jingwei and asked him back to China to take charge of the KMT, and sent two armies marching to Xi'an to fight against Zhang's army.
+He also contacted Wang Jingwei and asked him back to China to take charge of the KMT and sent two armies marching to Xi'an to fight against Zhang's army.
 Soong went to Xi'an in person for peace talks and succeeded in rescuing Chiang.
 When Chiang came back, he distrusted He again.
 Nonetheless, He kept his position as minister but with little real power.

-With the start of the Second Sino-Japanese War after the Marco Polo Bridge Incident in 1937, He Yingqin was appointed as chief of staff and worked with Chiang for drafting military plans.
-In 1944, when his title of Minister of War was taken over by Chiang's favorite, Chen Cheng, He was appointed as General Commander of the Chinese Military Area, which was an honorable title instead of real power, and was sent to Yunnan to train the Chinese Expeditionary Army, which was set up under the proposal of Joseph Stilwell, for assisting in Allied operations in Southeast Asia.
-During WW2, General He also participated in the secret Allied meetings in India, with generals and leaders from France, United Kingdom and USA.
+With the start of the Second Sino-Japanese War after the Marco Polo Bridge Incident in 1937, He was appointed as chief of staff and worked with Chiang on drafting military plans.
+In 1944, when his title of Minister of War was taken over by Chiang's favorite, Chen Cheng, he was appointed General Commander of the Chinese Military Area, a merely-honorable title without real power.
+In Yunnan, he was assigned to train the Chinese Expeditionary Army, set up under the proposal of Joseph Stilwell, for assisting in Allied operations in Southeast Asia.
+General He also participated in secret Allied meetings in India, with generals and leaders from France, United Kingdom, and the United States.